hyperthunk/appstart/README.md

 This small library aims to help with OTP application startup and shutdown.

+## Usage

+Start up your application and all its dependencies:

+	appstart:start(myapp).

+Specify a startup type:

+	appstart:start(myapp, permanent).

+Start up you application's dependencies without starting your app:

+	appstart:start_deps(myapp).

 ## Status

 This project is in alpha at the moment.